AdobeDocs/workfront.sv-SE/help/quicksilver/planning/records/connect-records.md

    Detta lägger till eller tar bort länkade fält från Workfront Planning-poster.
 Informationen som är kopplad till de borttagna fälten finns kvar i Workfront.

-### Koppla Workfront Planning-poster till Adobe Experience Manager-objekt från tabellvyn eller postsidan <!--Details tab of the-->
+### Koppla Workfront Planning-poster till Adobe Experience Manager-objekt från tabellvyn eller fliken Information på postsidan

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->